-We are a climate positive company that actively partners with clients to deploy real assets that facilitate the energy transition.
+We invest in climate solutions developed or sponsored by leading companies in the energy efficiency, renewable energy and other sustainable infrastructure markets.
 We believe that we are one of the first U.S. public companies solely dedicated to climate solutions.
-Our goal is to generate attractive returns from a diversified portfolio of project company investments with long-term, predictable cash flows from proven technologies that reduce carbon emissions or increase resilience to climate change and that have high-quality, incentivized off-takers.
-Our vision is that every investment improves our climate future.
+Our goal is to generate attractive returns from a diversified portfolio of project company investments with long-term, predictable cash flows from proven technologies that reduce carbon emissions or increase resilience to climate change.

 We are internally managed, and our management team has extensive relevant industry knowledge and experience.
-We have long-standing relationships with the leading energy service companies, manufacturers, project developers, utilities, owners and operators that provide recurring, programmatic investment and fee-generating opportunities.
-Additionally, we have relationships with leading banks, investment banks, and institutional investors from which we are referred additional investment and fee generating opportunities.
+We have long-standing relationships with the leading energy service companies ("ESCOs"), manufacturers, project developers, utilities, owners and operators, which provide recurring, programmatic investment and fee-generating opportunities.
+Additionally, we have relationships with leading commercial and investment banks and institutional investors from which we are referred additional investment and fee-generating opportunities.